- Majors & Minors

 The semester before departing

-- Begin to complete the program's specific application once they have received approval from the Office of Cross-Cultural Programs.
+- Begin to complete the program's specific application once they have received approval from the GO Program Office.

 - Apply for a passport if not already done.